Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit3-test-cases.md

 The migration is achieved by:
 * inserting the annoations to the test cases and life cycle methods accordingly
 * inserting the correct import statements to the assertions or assumptions
-* removing the extension to the JUnit 3 TestCase
+* removing the extension to the JUnit 3 TestCase class
 * and removing the main methods that used to serve as entry points for executing tests.

-The migration of a test class is atomic, i.e., either all test cases and life cycle methods within the class are migrated or the class is left intact.
+The migration of a test class is atomic, i.e., either all test cases and life cycle methods within the test class are migrated or the class is left intact.

 ::: warning Requirements
-This rule requires either of the following library to be present:
+This rule requires either of the following libraries to be present:
 * JUnit 4
 * JUnit Jupiter
 :::